 What is a freight forwarder?

 Freight forwarders could just as easily be called freight consolidators.
-As mentioned, they take possession of the freight and ship it under their own operating authority.
+They take physical possession of items and ship freight under their own operating authority.
 Because freight forwarders are licensed under the Federal Motor Carrier Safety Administration (FMCSA) for interstate and foreign commerce, they can ship freight more widely under their own bills of lading than a freight broker can.

 They also package shipments, often consolidating them with others going to the same area.
-This volume and power help them negotiate better rates for freight as well.
+Their volume and power help them negotiate better rates for freight as well.

 Responsibilities of a freight forwarder